Last updated: 27 August 2025

 Main Content

-Locks the sidebar width while allowing the main content to grow.
+Keeps the sidebar fixed while the main content grows.

 🔸 Button Row